RomuloOliveira/commit-messages-guide/README.md

 Used InventoryBackendPool to retrieve inventory backend
 ```

-_But why use it in the imperative form?_
+_But why use the imperative form?_

-A commit message describes what the referring change actually **does**, its effects, not what was done.
+A commit message describes what the referenced change actually **does**, its effects, not what was done.

 [This excellent article from Chris Beams](https://chris.beams.io/posts/git-commit/) gives us a simple sentence that can be used to help us write better commit messages in imperative form: